 - You will need to make plans to have a responsible adult drive you home and assist you for 24 hours after your procedure, unless otherwise instructed by UCAS.

-- Notify your doctor and UCAS of any medications you are currently taking.
+- Complete the Medication Reconciliation form and notify your doctor and UCAS of any medications you are currently taking.
 Follow medication instructions given to you by your doctor and UCAS.

 - Bring with you: health insurance cards and photo/picture identification.